Tiogaplanet/MiP_ESP8266_Library/README.md

 2. The MiP_ESP8266_Library is intended for use with the Arduino IDE.
 Installation is the same as for other libraries.
 Download the zip and select `Sketch->Include Library->Add .ZIP Library...`.
 Browse to the downloaded zip file and the Arduino IDE will do the rest.

-3. The MiP_ESP8266_Library requires JoaoLopesF's [RemoteDebug](https://github.com/JoaoLopesF/RemoteDebug) library.
-Install it too using the same process described for installing the MiP_ESP8266_Library.

 ## Usage
 A very thorough guide to using the MiP_ESP8266_Library is provided in the [wiki](https://github.com/Tiogaplanet/MiP_ESP8266_Library/wiki).